sensorario/go-design-patterns/creational/abstract_factory/README.md

 # Creational » Abstract Factory

+## Intent

+ - provide an interface for creating families of related or dependent objects
+ - a hierarchy that encapsulates: many possible "platforms", and the construction of a suite of "products".
+ - the new operator considered harmful.

 ## Description

 The difference from factory design pattern is that with this pattern it is possible to manage complex data type.